✓ Plan and book your perfect crossing – simple, fast, and reliable | Explore Ferrygogo worldwide 🌐

 From: £146.00

-• Main departure ports: Dover, Portsmouth, Newhaven, Plymouth and Poole.
+• Main UK departure ports: Dover, Portsmouth, Newhaven, Plymouth and Poole.

-• Popular destinations: Calais, Dieppe, Cherbourg, Caen, Le Havre, Roscoff and St Malo.
+• Main French arrival ports: Calais, Dunkirk, Dieppe, Cherbourg, Caen, Le Havre, Roscoff and Saint-Malo.

 About the crossings to France